SonamJagetia/chatapp/README.md

 # README

-Slack clone for chat, unread messages notifications, and direct messages.
+Slack clone for chat, unread messages notifications show when you open messages, and direct messages.
 Using Rails 5, Redis and ActionCable